cbiffle/brittle-kernel/doc/manual/arch/boot.rst

 2. A table mapping hardware interrupt requests to :ref:`Interrupt objects
    <interrupt-object>`.

-3. An initial :ref:`Context <context-object>` and :ref:`Reply Gate
+3. An initial :ref:`Context <context-object>`.
-   <reply-gate-object>`.

-The first four slots in the Object Table are always occupied by four *well-known objects*, created at this time:
+The first three slots in the Object Table are always occupied by three *well-known objects*, created at this time:

 ===== ============================================